Woodward & Lothrop

 Woodward & Lothrop was a department store chain headquartered in Washington, D.C. that began as the capital's first department store in 1887.
 Woodies, as it was often nicknamed, maintained stores in the Mid-Atlantic United States.
 Its flagship store was a fixture of Washington, D.C.'s downtown shopping district, competing with Garfinckel's and acquiring Palais Royal.
-The chain filed for bankruptcy in January 1994 and completed liquidation in November 1995, with most locations sold to either J. C. Penney or May Department Stores Company.
+The chain filed for bankruptcy in January 1994 and completed liquidation in November 1995, with most locations were sold and converted into JCPenney.
 The flagship building is a D.C. historic landmark that became the center of controversy over competing visions for DC's urban renewal after the chain's demise, and the former service warehouse in the city's northeast is also listed as a landmark.